NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cloud Walk.md

 **Prerequisites** Dragon Disciple Dedication
 * * *
 Your growing link to cloud dragons has granted you the ability to walk on clouds.
-Once per hour, you can cast [[Air Walk|Air Walk]] on yourself as an innate arcane spell, but only to walk on clouds or fog.
+Once per hour, you can cast [[Spells/Air Walk|Air Walk]] on yourself as an innate arcane spell, but only to walk on clouds or fog.

 *Source: Pathfinder #171: Hurricane's Howl*
 *OGL*